 Attendance: If a student is absent for any cause, other than illness (Dr's note may be required); for more than 10% of the time prescribed for the course, the student may be prohibited from completing the course.
 Please see BCIT Policy #5201, Attendance.
+BCIT's attendance policy will be enforced for this course.

-Assignments: Late assignments, lab reports or projects will not be accepted for marking.
-Assignments must be done on an individual basis unless otherwise specified by the instructor.
+Assignments: Assignments must be done on an individual basis unless otherwise specified by the instructor.
 All assignments are to be completed using computers, and submitted as computer printouts.
 Hand written submissions will not be accepted.

-Makeup Tests, Exams or Quizzes: There will be no makeup tests, exams or quizzes.
-If you miss a test, exam or quiz, you will receive zero marks.
+Makeup Tests, Exams or Quizzes: There will be no makeup exams or project presentation.
+If you miss an exam, you will receive zero marks.
 Exceptions may be made for documented medical reasons or extenuating circumstances.
 In such a case, it is the responsibility of the student to inform the instructor immediately.
 If an exam is missed due to medical reasons, supported by medical certificate, at the discretion of the instructor, you may be permitted to write the exam at the time of the next course offering.